dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_inventory.md

 **filters**

-List for Netbox GraphQL filters to pull devices data.
+List of Netbox GraphQL filters to pull devices data.
 Up to 10 filters supported.

 **devices**

-List of exact device names to retrieve data for from Netbox, those names used as hosts' names in Nornir inventory.
+List of exact device names to retrieve from Netbox, names used as hosts' names in Nornir inventory.

 **retry**